This item has been shown 187376 times.

 Replacement Treble Control Knob: For 901 Series I & II, I offer a replacement for your damaged or missing Treble knob.
 These are quality, solid, brushed aluminum.
 They are not an exact replacement, but do blend well with the front face plate.
 They also feature a knurled edge for easier turning.
 The additional cost is $7.50

 Gold Plated RCA Jack Upgrade:For 901 Series I through IV.
 Replace all the worn, misshapened, poor quality, and poorly spacedoriginal RCA Jacks with Premium, Gold Plated Jacks.
 For Series I & II, plug spacing is increased, so most premium RCA interconnect cables can be used.The original Jacks furnished on all early Bose® Equalizers were mediocre at best, and are a constant source of problems.
 Whether it's corrosion, elongated/misshapened internal sleeves and contacts,deteriorated solder points,poor spacing, or grounding issues, the original Jacks will fail unless treated with kid gloves.
-My new Jacks are made of heavy brass, with gold plating, and will last a lifetime with normal use, and proper care.
-Due to the amount of labor involved, the price is set at $60.00.
+My new Jacks are made of heavy Brass or Copper Alloy, with Gold plating, and will last a lifetime with normal use, and proper care.
+Due to the amount of labor involved, the price is set at $80.00 for all eight, or $40.00 for the four Amplifier Connections only.
+If you don't plan to connect a tape deck, you don't need to replace all the Jacks.

 Tape Monitor Switch Bypass:For 901 Series I & II.
 Bose used poor quality, open type rocker switches for all the front Equalizer Controls.
 The Tape Monitor Switch is notorious for causing numerous problems, such aschannel dropout, distortion, one channel weaker than the other, etc. Since very few of us actually use Tape Decks anymoreI can jumper the switch internally with OFC copper wire, and install covers over the Rear RCA Tape Monitor Connectors.
 This will eliminate all problems associated withthe Tape Monitor Switch.
 The modifications are completely reversible, and the outward appearance of the Equalizerwill remain the same.
 The cost for this modification is $12.50.